1. Home

 3. Technical Advice

-First of all you have to create a passwd file which will contain your login and password, I recommend you to use a totally different user than your WordPress one.
+First, you need to create a passwd file that will contain your login and password.
+It is recommended that you use a username that is completely different from your WordPress username.

 /home/comptecp/.htpasswds